 Drum shows that the tea party movement has antecedents in earlier movements which have consistently arisen “whenever a Democrat takes over the White House:”

-The Liberty League after FDR was elected … the John Birch Society after JFK1 … the Arkansas Project after Clinton, and today — after Barak Obama’s election — “it’s the tea party’s turn.”
+The Liberty League after FDR was elected … the John Birch Society after JFK ((Funded in part by Fred Koch, father to David and Charles Koch)) … the Arkansas Project after Clinton, and today — after Barak Obama’s election — “it’s the tea party’s turn.”

 Similarities among the movements?